Struggling with Chromatic Aberration?

 Lateral aberration commonly occurs with wide angle low-quality lenses.
 The problem arises when both types of aberration occur in some lenses.
 So, be extra careful while choosing your gear.

 Below we will talk about some of the ways you can use to eliminate or minimize such errors.
-Proper knowledge about certain factors that can be manipulated to avoid aberration can be of great help to a photographer.
+Knowing these factors will help you avoid aberration from the beginning!

 You cannot go and buy a new camera lens when you have already spent a lot on the present one, so let’s understand how to work with it if it’s giving you any problem of chromatic aberration or color fringing.